dalenguyen/rest-api-node-typescript/README.md

-Building RESTful Web APIs with Node.js, Express, MongoDB and TypeScript
+# Building RESTful Web APIs with Node.js, Express, MongoDB and TypeScript

-This is a simple API that save contact information of people.
+This is a simple API that saves contact information of people.

-# Requirements
+## Requirements

 [NodeJS](https://nodejs.org/en/)